-Deer urine, like human urine, is primarily water, roughly 95% or so.
+Deer urine, like human urine, is primarily water, roughly 95 percent or so.
 Shocker, right?
-But it’s that remaining 5% that’s most important.
+But it's that remaining 5 percent that's most important.
 There are nearly 100 different compounds in doe-in-estrus urine.
 Some of those are unique to deer and some are shared with other species.
 One thing we know for sure is that urine offers a unique profile for every individual, animal or human.

 Want proof?
 Try throwing a large stick or small log in a random spot near a popular trail.
 If you have a trail camera on the log, you'll notice that many deer go out of their way to check out the "weird, new thing" that seems different.
 It's this curiosity that makes the strongest argument for those in favor of peeing in the woods.

 Another strong argument for those in favor of the practice is that it's highly unlikely that deer associate human pee with humans.
 It's unlikely deer possess the level of logic required to process that thought.
 Can they tell if it's a predator?
 That's a different story.
 It's very likely that deer use their powerful olfactory receptors to detect that something unusual and perhaps dangerous was once present.
 The real determining factor of whether or not that deer bolts depends on whether they believe that danger is still present and represents an imminent threat.